Premium Bond prize rate cut to 4%

 The new Prize Rate

-As a result of the rate drop, the odds of winning will reduce to 22,000 to 1, from the previous odds of 21,000 to 1.
-The number of prizes is also shrinking significantly, almost 265,000 less (making a total of 5.7 million available, down from almost 6 million).
+As a result of the previous rate drop, the odds of winning will reduce to 22,000 to 1, from the previous odds of 21,000 to 1.
+This is staying the same for the January draw.

-The total prize fund will also decrease, this time by £25.6 million (there’s now an estimated total prize fund of £435 million).
+The total prize fund is decreasing again, this time by £3.7m.
+It’s now worth around £431.9 million.
 This is down to the change in how many of each prizes are available.

 How much could you win?